Professor Craig Ritchie

 After 32 years in medicine during which he set up two research groups (Forth Valley Primary Care Research Group and the Anxiety and Stress management centre) he was elected in 1999 as an MSP and served as a Justice Minister in the first Scottish Parliament.
 He was reelected in 2007 and served as Shadow Public minister until retiring in 2016.

 He has over 20 peer reviewed papers three book chapters and served on the Scottish Chief Scientist’s research committee for six years.

 Dr Louise Ritchie

-Louise is a Lecturer in Dementia Research in the Alzheimer Scotland Centre for Policy and Practice at the University of the West of Scotland.
+Louise is a Reader in Dementia Research in the Alzheimer Scotland Centre for Policy and Practice at the University of the West of Scotland.

 She is a psychologist with a focus on applied psychosocial research that aims to improve the lives of people living with dementia, their families and people who care for them.